jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 If we don't, this pandemic only foreshadows a much more terrible storm to come.
 Every year, month, and day we delay our evolution only makes our technology, tools, and culture more outdated.
 Responding to and preventing horrible events like depressions, storms, wars, and pandemics like COVID-19, will only get harder if we keep using Darth Blockbuster's Industrial Age technology.

 This book will teach you how to upgrade our society to the glorious Internet Age.
-Like conquering illiteracy, defeating slavery, and going to the Moon, upgrading our way of life will be an compelling story for your grandkids to one day watch on Netflix.
+Like conquering illiteracy, defeating slavery, and going to the Moon, upgrading our way of life will be a compelling story for your grandkids to one day watch on Netflix.

 To live it for real, all you have to do is realize politics isn't a show to watch, but a game well worth playing.